Spanish invasion of Portugal (1762): The Franco-Spanish Ultimatum

 The Portuguese navy – which had been powerful during the 15th century, was reduced to only three ships of the line and some frigates.
 The general picture of the Portuguese "army" was calamitous: The regiments were incomplete, the military warehouses were empty, and there were no military hospitals.
 By November 1761, the troops had not been paid for a year and a half (they received 6 months payment on the eve of war), and many soldiers lived from robbery, or "assassinating for a livelihood".
 Military discipline was a distant memory and the greater part of the troops was "without uniforms and without arms".
-When French Ambassador O’Dunne delivered the ultimatum (1 April 1762), a party of sergeants with a captain knocked on his door, begging for alms.
+When French Ambassador O'Dunne delivered the ultimatum to the Portuguese government (1 April 1762), a party of sergeants with a captain knocked on the door, begging for alms.
 Recruitment often included trapping vagrants and transients during popular gatherings.
 The Count of Saint-Priest, French ambassador in Portugal, reported: "It was impossible to find an army in greater disorder than in Portugal.
 When the Count of Lippe [the supreme allied commander, sent by England] arrived, the army had as Field Marshal the Marquis de Alvito, who had never learned to shoot a rifle or command a regiment, even in peacetime.
 The colonels, mostly great Lords, placed as officers in their regiments their valets.
 It was very common to see soldiers, mostly ragged, begging for alms [even the sentinels of the royal palace].
 This state of disorder had just finished shortly before I arrived.
 We need to be fair.
-The Count of Lippe established discipline, forced officials to choose between the position in the regiment or his previous condition as valets. (…).With the aid of some foreign officials, military bodies were disciplined and when I arrived, were already trained."
+The Count of Lippe established discipline, forced officials to choose between the position in the regiment or his previous condition as valets. (...).With the aid of some foreign officials, military bodies were disciplined and when I arrived, were already trained."